NK-JittorCV/nk-affectivecomputing/README.md

 --audio_path your_path \
 --result_path your_path
 ```

-⚠️ Note: If random augmentation was applied during training, the predictions may vary slightly each time the script is executed.
-For more details, refer to the [FAQ](./docs/en/FAQ.md) .
+⚠️ Note: If random data augmentation was used during training, the predictions may vary slightly each time the script is run.
+For more information, see the  [FAQ](./docs/en/FAQ.md) .

 ## 🏛 License